 Yield farming is the practice of sifting your money through decentralized finance protocols to earn platform-native tokens, usually referred to as governance tokens.
 Although yields are calculated with annual time horizons—far too long for the restless day trader—some yields are so high, often in the thousands of percentages (if not millions) that you can make a lot of money by leaving your money in a protocol for a short period of time.
 This is risky, however, since a lot of these returns are temporary.
 It is not uncommon for a yield farm to crash and burn within the week; if yields were sustainable, yield farmers would be among the richest people in the world.

-While automated yield farmers, like Yearn Finance, can take out some of the complicated work for you, higher returns could (could!) be netted by investing in DeFi yield farms yourself.
+While automated yield farmers can take out some of the complicated work for you, higher returns could (could!) be netted by investing in DeFi yield farms yourself.
 Note that this certainly falls under the umbrella of advanced crypto trading strategies.
-By shuffling money around different protocols, taking out loans to maximize their exposure, the yield farmer generates a large amount of yield from each platform.
+By shuffling money around different protocols and taking out loans to maximize their exposure, the yield farmer generates a large amount of yield from each platform.
 However, note that these yields are variable—they could crash at any time—and that creating these kinds of strategies is very complicated and not recommended for beginners.

 Engage in swing trading

 Swing trading is the most basic of crypto trading strategies.
 Buying low and selling high is the name of the game.
 The objective here is to take advantage of volatility—something that crypto has in spades—to maximize profits.
 Strategies like “technical analysis” demand that you obsess over price charts to try and use the past to predict the future.
 While you may have read, say, a mutual fund’s disclaimer that past performance is not indicative of future success, with swing trading you throw that out of the window and use mathematics to attempt to work out which coin is going to rise next.